PitLuk22/React-GameLab-by-Pit/README.md

+# Pit's Gamelab with React
+<p>It's web application about computer games.
+The [Rawg.io](https://rawg.io/) site and their API was taken as the basis for creating Pit's Gamelab</p>
+<p>In this project I have worked with Reactjs, React Hooks, RESTfull API, Framer motion, React Routre Dom, Redux and Redux Thunk</p>

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).